 Usually, the patient takes up to 28 days to spot the symptoms.
 This is also highly infectious, and food handlers who are infected beforehand contribute to its spread.
 Readymade foods, raw materials, contaminated water, and shellfish are the primary sources.

+Do you know when will the symptoms show up or how long does food poisoning last if you are affected by Listeria?
 It takes up to 9 to 48 hours to come up with the symptoms.
 Its primary sources include unwashed raw materials, luncheon meats, and hot dogs.
 Unpasteurized milk and milk products, such as cheese, also act as sources.
 It mainly transfers through contaminated water and soil.

 These are Norwalk like viruses and takes up 12 to 48 hours to spread.
 The primary sources include readymade foods, shellfish, contaminated water, and raw foods.
 Once again, it can spread widely with a food handler who is already infected.